 In addition to his post at St Mary-le-Tower, Christopher enjoys a varied musical career as a freelance bass, having sung with some of the UK’s leading ensembles such as the Marian Consort and the Dunedin Consort.
-He is also Musical Director of the Ipswich Chamber Choir, an Associate Conductor for the Pimlott Foundation, a singing teacher at Felsted School, a published composer with Novello.
+He has led RSCM workshops for the Diocese of St Edmundsbury & Ipswich, is a singing teacher at Felsted School, and a published composer with Novello.